Find Your Local Dog Rescue

 Take it from me, as someone who has always adopted, they make amazing companions and it’s just so rewarding watching them change from shy, nervous and confused animals to loyal, trusting and loving companions.
 Just look at these two:

-This is Fluke, he’s a beautiful 6 year old Cocker Spaniel.
+This is our beautiful 10 year old Cocker Spaniel.
 We rescued him when he was just 6 months old by which time he had already been taken away from his mother far to early as a result of a police raid on the puppy farm he was born into.
 He went on to be rescued by a family who clearly didn’t look after him well and dumped him back at the rescue centre after they split up.
 He arrived at the rescue as we were actually there hoping to find a Cocker Spaniel (hence the name).

 Naturally, he was very nervous of people and confused but he quickly settled and has become an absolutely amazing companion.

-We’ve had her 2 1/2 years now.
-She’s a fantastic little dog and, most importantly, her and Fluke are inseparable, they get on so very well and are good for each other.
+We’ve had her 8 years now.
+She’s a fantastic little dog and, most importantly, her and both dogs inseparable, they get on so very well and are good for each other.

 Both dogs came pretty much house trained – there were a few little accidents as they got into their new routines but that come with owning any dog.
 Both were in need of basic training and that was good fun and a great way to bond.